People of South Africa

 Registration of births

-In South Africa, the right to identity – which includes nationality, name and family relations – is enshrined in Section 28 of the Constitution of the Republic of South Africa of 1996.
-The Births and Deaths Registration Act of 1992 governs the registration of births in South Africa.
+In South Africa, the right to identity - which includes nationality, name and family relations - is enshrined in Section 28 of the Constitution of the Republic of South Africa of 1996.The Births and Deaths Registration Act of 1992 governs the registration of births in South Africa.

-The last amendment on the Births and Deaths Registration Act of 1992 was made in 2010.
+The last amendment on the Births and Deaths Registration Act of 1992 was made in 20 I 0.
 The registration of births in South Africa falls under the mandate of the Department of Home Affairs.
-To better enforce the registration of births, the Amendment Act of 2010 mandates the registrations of births within 30 days from date of birth.
-The Constitution and the Act reaffirm South Africa’s commitment to Articles seven and eight of the United Nations Convention on the Rights of the Child and the African Charter on the rights and welfare of the child.
+To better enforce the registration of births, the Amendment Act of 20 IO mandates the registrations of births within 30 days from date of birth.

 The agreements mandate the preservation of children's rights to identity, a nationality, to a name from birth, family ties and birth registration immediately after birth.
 The realisation of the right to be registered is closely linked to the safeguarding of a whole range of fundamental rights, including healthcare, social security, education, participation and protection.

-The primary purpose of the records derived from the civil-registration process is to create a permanent record of the birth occurrence and for the issuing of a birth certificate, which is a personal document to attest birth registration and the most visible evidence of the government’s legal recognition of the child.
-In essence, without a birth certificate the unregistered babies/children essentially do not legally exist.
+The primary purpose of the records derived from the civil-registration process is to create a permanent record of the birth occurrence and for the issuing of a birth certificate, which is a personal document to attest birth registration and the most visible evidence of the government's legal recognition of the child.
+In essence, without a birth certificate the unregistered babies/ children essentially do not legally exist.

 Languages

 South Africa is a multicultural society that is characterised by its rich linguistic diversity.
-Language is an indispensable tool that can be used to deepen democracy and also contribute to the social, cultural, intellectual, economic and political life of the South African society.
+Language is an indispensable tool that can be used to deepen democracy and contribute to the social, cultural, intellectual, economic and political life of the South African society.

-In terms of the Use of Official Languages Act of 2012, and as part of promoting social cohesion and nation-building, every government department, public entity and enterprise is expected to establish a language unit and adopt a language policy.
+In terms of the Use of Official Languages Act of2012,and as part of promoting social cohesion and nation-building, every government department, public entity and enterprise is expected to establish a language unit and adopt a language policy.

 Religious beliefs